Holy Family Diocesan High School

 The school offered a number of after school activities such as drama, sports, art, chorus and band.
 The first school newspaper was produced in 1966.
 The year 1973 was the first year the school won its football championship for their league.
 The school also put on the musicals and dramas starting in 1966.
 In 1968, the drama club, under the direction of Sister Marie Torre, performed "Oklahoma."
 This was followed by a production of inherit the wind in 1969 and another musical "My Fair Lady" in 1970.
-Charlie Clute took over the drama club in the 1970-71 school year.
+Charlie Clute took over the drama club in the 1970–71 school year.
 He went on to direct "West Side Story" in 1973, and was then the Director of the Holy Family Theatre Company and an English teacher at the school.
 The school also had a Speech and Debate Club under the direction of Sister Mary Alphonsus.
-Starting in 1966, students competed --- and won—in regional and statewide competitions.
+Starting in 1966, students competed—and won—in regional and statewide competitions.

 The first graduation took place in June 1970.
 Inclement weather caused it to be held in the gymnasium.
 The following year, the ceremonies were held on the football field.
 Other traditions were established as the students moved through the 4-year cycle.
 The first "Ring Day" was held in the spring of 1969.
 This was the day the first class rings were awarded to the junior class.
 The rings were unique—there was no stone, simply a graphic interpretation of the Holy Family in gold.
-Two notable graduates from the class of 1970 are, Jim Wetherbee, NASA astronaut, and John L. Hennessy, Chairman of the Board of Alphabet/Google, and former president of Stanford University.
+Two notable graduates from the class of 1970 are, Jim Wetherbee, NASA astronaut, and John L. Hennessy, chairman of the Board of Alphabet/Google, and former president of Stanford University.

-In 1984, the diocese decided to close the school down and the building was taken over by another Catholic school - St. Anthony's High School (New York) who moved their school operation from their old Smithtown campus to the grounds of Holy Family.
+In 1984, the diocese decided to close the school down and the building was taken over by another Catholic school —St. Anthony's High School—who moved their school operation from their old Smithtown campus to the grounds of Holy Family.